Toledo, Ohio: Crime

-In 2018, the city was ranked 43rd of the Top 100 Most Dangerous Cities in America.

 In the second decade of the 21st century, the city had a gradual peak in violent crime.
 In 2010, there was a combined total of 3,272 burglaries, 511 robberies, 753 aggravated assaults, 25 homicides, as well as 574 motor vehicle thefts out of what was then a decreasing population of 287,208.
 In 2011, there were 1,562 aggravated assaults, 30 homicides, 1,152 robberies, 8,366 burglaries, and 1,465 cases of motor vehicle theft.
 In 2012, there were a combined total of 39 murders, 2,015 aggravated assaults, 6,739 burglaries, and 1,334 cases of motor vehicle theft.
 In 2013 it had a drop in the crime rate.
+In 2018, the city was ranked 93rd of the Top 100 Most Dangerous Cities in America.

 According to a state government task force, Toledo has been identified as the fourth-largest recruitment site for human trafficking in the US.

 The year 2020 brought the highest number of homicides in 39 years, according to the Toledo Police Department's 50-year trend chart.
 Beginning with the pandemic in 2020, homicides jumped to a record 61.
 There were a record of 70 homicides in Toledo in 2021.

-Toledo was one of 12 major U.S. cities to have broken annual homicide records in 2021 alongside: Indianapolis, Philadelphia, Baton Rouge, Rochester, Portland, St. Paul, Austin, Albuquerque, Tucson, Louisville, and Columbus.
+Toledo was one of 12 major U.S. cities to have broken annual homicide records in 2021.

 Economy

-Before the industrial revolution, Toledo was important as a port city on the Great Lakes.
+Before the Industrial Revolution, Toledo was important as a port city on the Great Lakes.
 With the advent of the automobile, the city became best known for industrial manufacturing.
 Both General Motors and Chrysler had factories in metropolitan Toledo, and automobile manufacturing has been important at least since Kirk started manufacturing automobiles, which began operations early in the 20th century.
 The largest employer in Toledo was Jeep for much of the 20th century.
 Since the late 20th century, industrial restructuring reduced the number of these well-paying jobs.

 The University of Toledo is influential in the city, contributing to the prominence of healthcare as the city's biggest employer.
 The metro area contains four Fortune 500 companies: Dana Holding Corporation, Owens Corning, The Andersons, and Owens Illinois.
+Several Fortune 500 automotive-related companies had their headquarters in Toledo, including Electric AutoLite, Sheller-Globe Corporation, Champion Spark Plug, Questor, and Dana Holding Corporation.
+Only the latter still operates as an independent entity.
+Faurecia Exhaust Systems, a subsidiary of France's Faurecia SA, is in Toledo.
 ProMedica is a Fortune 1000 company headquartered in Toledo.
 One SeaGate is the location of Fifth Third Bank's Northwest Ohio headquarters.